 Oriental Fruit Fly

-A Potential Pest of Concern for California Farmers
+A Pest of Concern for California Farmers

 The oriental fruit fly (Bactrocera dorsalis) is an invasive pest that was introduced to the US in 1946.
 Since then, oriental fruit fly larvae have been discovered in 632 plant taxa and of these, 481 taxa have validated records of infestation under natural field conditions.
 These include most of the fruit grown in California and vegetables such as bitter melon, cucumber, eggplant, peppers (sweet and hot), multiple types of pumpkins, different types of squash, tomato, watermelon, and zucchini.